inbravo/aws-feature-set/README.md

 		- Most common usage : map naked domain name (zone apex) to ELB names
 		- Always use Alias (v/s CNAME) as Alias has no charges
 		- Answering CNAME queries has a cost on Route53
-	- AAAA
-		- Ipv6
-- Hosted Zone
-	- Collection of resource record sets.
-NS, SOA, CNAME, Alias etc. types of records for a particular domain e.g. [https://www.tcpiputils.com/dns-lookup/google.com/ALL](https://www.tcpiputils.com/dns-lookup/google.com/ALL)
 - Route 53 Routing Policies
 	1. Simple (default) : When a single resource performs function for your domain, only one webserver serves content
+	2. Weighted
-	2. Weighted : Send x% of traffic to site A and remainder (100 – x) % of it to site B. Need not be two different regions.
+		- Send x% of traffic to site A and remainder (100 – x) % of it to site B. Need not be two different regions.
 Can be even two different ELBs.
-This split is over length of day not based on number of individual subsequent requests
+		- This traffic split is over length of day not based on number of individual subsequent requests
-Weights – a number between 0 and 255.
+		- Weights – a number between 0 and 255.
 Route53 calculates auto %age
-AWS Takes Global view of DNS – not local / ISP view.
+		- AWS Takes Global view of DNS.
+Not local / ISP view
-A/B testing is perfect use case for Weighted Routing policy
+		- A/B testing is perfect use case for Weighted Routing policy
+	3. Latency
-3. Latency – allows you to route traffic based on lowest network latency for your end user.
+		- Allows you to route traffic based on lowest network latency for your end user.
 To the region which gives fastest response time
-Create record set for EC2 or ELB resource in each region that hosts website.
+		- Create record set for EC2 or ELB resource in each region that hosts website.
 When R53 receives a query it will then determine response based on lowest latency
-How will the users get the best experience?  – evaluated dynamically by R3.
+		- How will the users get the best experience? it is evaluated dynamically by R3
+	4. Failover
+		- When you want to create an active /passive setup
+		- Disaster Recovery
-4. Failover – When you want to create an active /passive setup.
-DR site.
-R53 monitors health of site.
-If active fails then R53 routes traffic to passive site.
-Here you designate a primary and secondary endpoint for your hosted zone record.
+			- R53 monitors health of site.
+			- If active fails then R53 routes traffic to passive site
+			- Designate a primary and secondary endpoint for your hosted zone record
+	5. Geo-location
-5. Geo-location – Choose where to route traffic based on geographic location of users.
+		- Choose where to route traffic based on geographic location of users
-Different from Latency based as the routing is hardwired irrespective of latency.
+		- Different from Latency based as the routing is hardwired irrespective of latency

-## DNS Exam Tips
 - ELBs cost money – ensure to delete them when not using
 - ELBs always have DNS name – no public IP Addresses.
 Trick question might induce you into believing IP4 address for ELB
-- Remember difference between Alias and CNAME
 - Given a choice between Alias Record vs CNAME – always choose Alias.
 Alias records are free and can connect to AWS resources
 - R53 supports zone apex records
 - With Route 53, there is a default limit of 50 domain names.
-However, this limit can be increased by contacting AWS support.
+However, this limit can be increased by contacting AWS support
-Naked domain – which doesn’t have the www in front of the domain e.g. acloud.guru. [www.acloud.guru](http://www.acloud.guru) isn’t
+- Naked domain – which doesn’t have the www in front of the domain e.g. acloud.guru. [www.acloud.guru](http://www.acloud.guru)

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/sqs.png) SQS : [Simple Queue Service](https://aws.amazon.com/sqs)